ruterodriguessantos/ShW-MAGICA/README.md

 This work is based on the original GEOMAGICA framework developed from

-P. Weidelt
-C. Beggan
-K. Turnbull
-A. McKay
-R. Bailey
+P. Weidelt, C. Beggan, K. Turnbull, A. McKay, R. Bailey https://github.com/geomagpy/GEOMAGICA
-https://github.com/geomagpy/GEOMAGICA

 The present implementation (ShW-MAGICA) was developed by

-Rute Rodrigues dos Santos
+Rute Rodrigues dos Santos, Alexandra Pais, Joana Alves Ribeiro, Fernando Pinheiro
-Alexandra Pais
-Joana Alves Ribeiro
-Fernando Pinheiro

 Department of Physics, University of Coimbra
 CITEUC